21 June 2023

 Are you preparing for your PHP job interview?
-You are probably searching for articles about common things you can be asked about during interviews for a PHP developer in 2020.
+You are probably searching for articles about common things you can be asked about during interviews for a PHP developer in 2023.
 It’s only natural.
 But what you might not realize is that most of such articles are not going to be very helpful.
 Why?
-Because, as weird as it may sound… there is more to a PHP developer than just PHP.
+Because, as weird and non-intuitive as it may sound… there is more to a PHP developer than just PHP.
 Best software development companies know that.
 Let’s review what you should brush up on to succeed during your PHP job interview in 2023.

 My name is Michał Żądło and I’m the head of PHP at The Software House.
 As such, I tend to conduct many job interviews for PHP developers.
 I’ll try to share some of my knowledge to make your next interview (as a candidate) a little easier for you.

 Let me start by saying what this article is NOT going to be.
 You won’t find here ready-made answers to a bunch of PHP-related interview questions.
 I have seen quite a few of such articles online.
 In fact, most articles on this topic are just like that and limited to the PHP domain only.
 But does knowing PHP well alone make you a good developer?
 I don’t think so.

 PHP is mostly used for making web applications and developing a working app requires much more than just PHP.
+It’s great for both static and dynamic websites and apps.
 Typically, you want to use some kind of server and database as well.
 Of course, there are projects that do not require any extra skills, but I think it’s fair to say that there aren’t that many of them these days.

 As you probably realize, any PHP developer worth their salt needs to be adept at those related technologies.
 Knowing this, interviewers are bound to ask about anything related to app development.While today’s development world is more and more specialized, strong general knowledge is still extremely valued and characteristic of a good dev.